 - A challenging previous birth, long, painful or finishing by cesarean or other interventions

-If you are at the end of pregnancy with any of those indicators, you may want to do these every day for a few days in a row, in addition to our Three Sisters of BalanceSM and scheduling a Chiropractic appointment, other professional, or book a body work session or online consultation with an Aware Practitioner on our list (in limited areas).
+If you are at the end of pregnancy with any of those indicators, you may want to do these every day for a few days in a row, in addition to our Three BalancesSM and scheduling a Chiropractic appointment, or other professional.
+Book a body work session or online consultation with an Aware Practitioner on our list (in limited areas).

 The jiggle can be done daily but please do it weekly if you can’t do it daily.
 The Jiggle in this form is an abbreviated version of Jenny Blyth’s Pelvic Jiggle and Bum Jiggle.